Kurt-A21/Test-git-essentials/README.md

-# Test-git-essentials
+# Git essentials training

-This repository is a test folder to see how git work.
+## This is a test repo, to test and see what the different git commands can do.